top of page

 CURRENT RESEARCH PROJECTS

-SEX DIFFERENCES IN SEROTONERGIC MODULATION OF TRIGEMINAL PAIN
+GONADAL HORMONE MODULATION OF TRIGEMINAL PAIN

-Approximately a quarter of the population experiences craniofacial pain mediated by the trigeminal neurosensory system.
-Many are more common in women, such as migraine and temporomandibular pain disorder.
-Our theory for this prevalence is hormone modulation of trigeminal pain mechanisms in females.
-We are currently examining the effects of gonadal hormones on the peripheral serotonergic system and trigeminal sensory neurons in rats and human tissues.
-Our work is critical to understanding how hormones may regulate the pronociceptive activity of peripheral serotonin.
-Further, we are examining the sexually dimorphic effect of stress on trigeminal pain behaviors and neurocircuitry.
+About 25% of the population suffers from craniofacial pain influenced by the trigeminal neurosensory system, with conditions like migraine and temporomandibular pain disorders (TMDs) being more prevalent in women.
+We hypothesize that this increased prevalence may be linked to hormonal modulation of trigeminal pain mechanisms in females.
+Our current research focuses on the impact of gonadal hormones on the peripheral serotonergic system and trigeminal sensory neurons in both rats and human tissues.
+This study is essential for understanding how hormones might affect the pronociceptive activity of peripheral serotonin, as well as the sexually dimorphic effects of stress on trigeminal pain behaviors and neurocircuitry.
+Supported by NIDCR R15 DE025970 to Averitt and F31 DE031959 to Cantu.

 SEX DIFFERENCES IN NEUROIMMUNE MODULATION OF TRIGEMINAL SENSORY NEURONS